u-genoma/SelectionMapLatam/README.md

 ## Source data

 This map was created from a curated data table compiling the genetic loci, populations studied, and associated selective pressures that we identified in the scientific literature by August 2025.
-This dataset is made available for further analysis and reproducibility in [this file](SelectionStudies.md).
+This dataset is made available for further analysis and reproducibility [here](SelectionStudies.md).

 # Objectives